vargovema/nlp_python_or_java/README.md

 The goal of this tasks is to train a machine learning classifier to distinguish between questions tagged *python* and *java* using the text of the question.
 The resulting classifier represents a first step towards a system that can automatically categorize new incoming posts.
 The data cosists of random sample of 1000 posts tagged python and 1000 posts tagged java.

-The final model trained based on the sample data achieved 90% accuracy.
-For more details on the model, see the Jupyter Notebook NLP+classification.ipynb.

 ## Natural Laguage Processing

 To obtain the tokens from the corpus, the following custom functions were used to lemmentise the tokes, stem the tokens, removing stopwords and removing punctutation.